Research Activities

 European Geosciences Union 2025 (EGU25)

-I will deliver an oral presentation of our abstract titled “Global geodatabase of mountain glacier extents at the Last Glacial Maximum” at the EGU25 General Assembly.
-As the first author and presenter, I will highlight our synthesis of glacier reconstructions from over 219 studies, exploring their applications in paleoclimate analysis, species distribution modelling, and glacier models validation.
+I delivered an oral presentation on the “Global geodatabase of mountain glacier extents at the Last Glacial Maximum” at the EGU25 General Assembly.
+As the first author and presenter, I highlighted our synthesis of glacier reconstructions from over 219 studies, exploring their applications in paleoclimate analysis, species distribution modelling, and glacier models validation.
 This presentation aims to foster dialogue on the role of curated spatial data in advancing our understanding of Quaternary climate variability and mountain landscape evolution.

 European Geosciences Union 2024 (EGU24)